rayyankhan47/Blockbase/README.md

 # Blockbase

-**Version Control for Minecraft Builds - Like Git/GitHub for Your Creations**
+**Version Control for Minecraft Builds – Git for Your Worlds**

 Blockbase brings the power of modern software development tools to Minecraft.
 Whether you're building a redstone CPU, a massive castle, an automated farm, or any complex structure, Blockbase helps you track changes, collaborate, and never lose your work.

 ## What is Blockbase?

-Think **GitHub + Cursor for Minecraft**.
-Blockbase is a complete version control system with AI assistance, designed for all types of Minecraft builds.
+Think **Git meets Minecraft**.
+Blockbase is a complete version control system for all types of Minecraft builds, with Git‑like commands available directly inside the game.

 ### Use Cases